 School & Group Visits

-The Hudson River Museum provides onsite and virtual planetarium shows and museum tours for school, homeschool, scout, college, adult, senior, and other groups.
+The Hudson River Museum provides onsite and virtual planetarium shows and museum tours for school, homeschool, Scout, college, adult, senior, and other groups.

 Participants engage with art, science, and history in an informal learning environment, while developing skills in visual literacy, critical thinking, English Language Arts, creative problem solving, communication, and collaboration.

 Our onsite and virtual group visits are interactive, interdisciplinary, and inquiry-based, supporting NYS Next Generation Learning Standards and Common Core State Standards, as well as STEM and STEAM concepts, aligned with your current classroom curriculum.
 We invite you to access our educational resources in new and exciting ways.
 Please note, we are a NYC DOE Vendor.
+For information about summer camp groups, please visit our Camp Visits page.

 visit-schools-groups-camps-partnerships